• Locations & Hours

 • What to Expect with a Diagnosis of Obstructive Sleep Apnea

-The Corvallis Clinic is a physician-led medical clinic dedicated to quality patient care and exceptional service.
+The Corvallis Clinic is dedicated to quality patient care and exceptional service.
 The Clinic is the largest multi-specialty medical group in the mid-Willamette Valley.

 • Home